INFOGRAPHIC | Projected Impact Analysis: G2211 Add-On Code

 January 1, 2025$1,128.00$58,656.0033.6%

-If the rule takes effect, employers will need to ensure salaries for all exempt employees meet the new minimum levels.
-If not, these employees will need to be reclassified as nonexempt (eligible for overtime) by July 1, 2024.
-To maintain an exempt FLSA status ineligible for overtime earnings, workers must earn an annual minimum salary of $43,888 as of July 1, 2024, and an annual minimum salary of $58,656 as of January 1, 2025.
+Employers will need to ensure salaries for all exempt employees meet the new minimum levels.
+If not, these employees will need to be reclassified as nonexempt (eligible for overtime) by January 1, 2025.
+To maintain an exempt FLSA status ineligible for overtime earnings, workers must earn an annual minimum salary of $58,656 as of January 1, 2025.

 What You Need to Do:

 • Identify exempt jobs and employees that may be impacted.
-This includes those in grades with a pay range minimum below the new FLSA minimum salary threshold and all exempt employees, including part-time employees, whose weekly earnings are less than the new minimums.
+This includes those in grades with a pay range minimum below the new FLSA minimum salary threshold and all exempt employees, including part-time employees, whose weekly earnings are less than the January 1, 2025 minimum.

 • Understand your state’s requirements regarding overtime pay and advance notice of wage changes.